-From Franschhoek, I climbed into the Franschhoek mountains for a commanding view across the extensive vineyards and lush valleys that characterise the winelands of Stellenbosch, Paarl and Franschhoek.
+From Franschhoek, I climbed into the Franschhoek mountains for a commanding view across the extensive vineyards and lush valleys that characterize the winelands of Stellenbosch, Paarl and Franschhoek.
 Once over the pass, the descent took me into an altogether different landscape; the vast semi-desert of the Karoo.

-This is in fact the Kleine Karoo, which links with the arid plain that stretches all the way from the watershed of the Garden Route's mountains to the Northern Cape, when the Karoo eventually becomes true desert in the form of the Kalahari.
+This is in fact the Klein Karoo, which links with the arid plain that stretches all the way from the watershed of the Garden Route's mountains to the Northern Cape, when the Karoo eventually becomes true desert in the form of the Kalahari.

 This is big sky country, and for those driving from the Mother City, as Cape Town is affectionately known, this is your first taste of the 'real' Africa.
-Sophisticated vineyards and irrigated valleys still abound but the vast landscape, the arid jagged peaks on the horizon, the incredible birdlife and the the roadsigns strongly warning against the feeding of baboons all clearly indicate that you have entered a different world from Cape Town.
+Sophisticated vineyards and irrigated valleys still abound but the vast landscape, the arid jagged peaks on the horizon, the incredible birdlife and the road signs strongly warning against the feeding of baboons all clearly indicate that you have entered a different world from Cape Town.

 The other side of Robertson, which is worth a stop for its Klipdrift brandy, I joined the historic Route 62, which many South Africans will justifiably tell you is one of the most beautiful drives in South Africa, if not the whole continent of Africa.
 After twisting through a picturesque, rocky gorge, I entered the wonderful little town of Montagu.